rehoy/audio/readme.md

 - [x] chronolocgically sorted and options for how to sort
 - prettify all the css
 - user log in page?
-- add download button
+- [x]add download button
 - update podcasts and in profile page update individual?
 - download button for individual episdoe and for all
-- websockets for large downloads
+- websockets for large downloads?
-- limit the size of modal
+- limit the size of modal?
+Fix up modal size is to big and

-### right now
+- routing.
+The entire website is stateless right now
-- add to unwatched
-    - get current episode sfrom series
-    - add to db
-    - get new episode sfrom series again
-    - compare then add discrepancy to unwatched